-- A problem with this earlier generation of search models of money is that agents can hold only a single unit of money, $m \in \{0,1\}$.
-A more recent generation of search-money models is aimed at allowing agents to hold any $m \in \Re+$.
+- A problem with this earlier generation of search models of money is that agents can hold only a single unit of money, m ∈ {0,1}.
+More recent search-money models allow agents to hold any m ∈ R+.
 The problem with this approach is that the distribution of money holdings, F(m), becomes endogenous. - Lagos and Wright (JPE 2005) provide a means of making F(m) degenerate.
 They suppose that each period is divided into two subperiods, day and night, and that agents consume and supply labor to produce goods in both periods.
 During the day, agents interact with one another via decentralized anonymous bilateral matches, producing special goods and consuming other special goods via barter or money exchanges.
 At night, agents operate in a centralized Walrasian market, producing a general good and trading it for money. - The claim is that while the population meets repeatedly in a centralized market, the anonymous random bilateral interactions during the day suffice to ensure an essential role for money.